geoscixyz/gpg/content/seismic/seismic_reflection_processing_fundamental.rst

 	:align: center
 	:scale: 100 %

-.. [#f1] From Kearey, Philip and Micheal Brooks, 'An Introduction to Geophysical Exploration'.
+.. note:: From Kearey, Philip and Micheal Brooks, 'An Introduction to Geophysical Exploration'.
 2nd ed.
 Blackwell Science: 1991.